tylerlong/slim_text/README.md

     2. add new line to the end of file upon saving
     4. auto complete
     5. it seems that I have to implment those features myself, ace doesn't provide such features.
-104. minor bug: unsaved content, refresh page, page title changed to "chrome-extension://...."
-    1. if the title does not start with "* ", is OK
-    2. I think it is a bug of chrome
 105. introduce plugin system
     1. page actions, to change the appearance or behavior of the software, such as change background, such as define new shortcut key
     2. advanced feature, postpone